 7. Write for Illustrators

-One of the main jobs of the writer is to set up the illustrator for success. (and you can hire an illustrator from the SCBWI illustrator gallery)
+One of the main jobs of the writer is to set up the illustrator for success (and at Bookfox Press, we connect authors with talented illustrators).

 But so many writers aren’t thinking about what kind of material they’re giving to the illustrator.